Have the Most Successful Trade Show Ever

 About the author: Deb Mazzaferro

-I bring 35 years of sales and marketing experience in the specialty food trade to my coaching and consulting business, which I started in 2001.
-Since 2001, I have assisted more than 100 companies in creating and implementing their strategic growth plans.
-Prior to establishing my own business, I had been vice president of sales and marketing for a 150 year-old tea company, an upscale confectionary importer, and a boutique winery’s olive oil and wine vinegars.
+I bring 35+ years of sales and marketing experience in the specialty food trade to my coaching and consulting business.
+Since 2001, I have assisted more than 200 companies in creating and implementing their strategic growth plans.
+Prior to establishing my own business, I had been vice president of sales and marketing for a 150-year-old tea company, an upscale confectionary importer, and a boutique winery’s olive oil and wine vinegars.
 I have a bachelor’s degree in retail business from the Rochester Institute of Technology, studied at the Culinary Institute of America in St. Helena, California, and am a certified Sommelier.
 I am a graduate of the International Gestalt Coaching Program at the prestigious Gestalt Center for Organizational & Systems Development.
 And I adhere to the strictest code of ethics.